-At the Congress of Vienna in 1815, the formerly Kurtrier territory was added to the Prussian state.
-As a result, there were various measures by the royal, Prussian government to improve the economic situation of the Moselle winemakers.
-These include the classification of vineyard locations with the famous Prussian layer classification, the foundation of the winegrowing association and the establishment of three winegrowing domains on Mosel and Saar, whereby a heyday of Mosel wine was initiated.
-Thus the tradition of the great wine lover became king Frederick the Great (1712-1786) continued, who already in 1769 on the southern slope of the Klausberg in the park Sanssouci in Potsdam create a vineyard.
+Emperor Napoleon (1769-1821) passed a law after the occupation of this area in 1807, the negative effects of which can still be felt today.
+In order to prevent large land holdings, he ordered the "real division", by means of which the land holdings were to be divided equally among all descendants in the event of inheritance.
+The result was a fragmentation into innumerable, often extremely small, surface units.
+At the Vienna Congress in 1815, the former Kurtrier area was added to the Prussian state.
+As a result, the royal government took various measures to improve the economic situation of the Moselle winegrowers.
+These include the Prussian location classification, the foundation of the winegrowing association and the establishment of three winegrowing domains on the Moselle and Saar, which initiated a heyday of Moselle winegrowing.
+The tradition of the great wine lover became king Frederick the Great (1712-1786), who had a vineyard planted in 1769 on the southern slope of the Klausberg in Sanssouci Park in Potsdam.

 The growing area is one of the warmer climates in Germany.
-The Moselle practices like everyone else waters a positive effect or creates for it the condition by the formation of valley slopes.
-The winemaking benefits from the ideal combination of steep, sun-drenched slopes, the sun-reflecting slate floors and optimal precipitation ratio.
+The Moselle practices like everyone else waters a positive effect or creates the conditions for this by forming valley slopes.
+Viticulture benefits from the ideal combination of steep, sun-drenched slopes, the sun-reflecting slate soils and optimal rainfall.
 In some steep slopes is the processing only by means of special devices and Monorackbahnen possible.
-To the steepest vineyards the world counts Calmont with up to 68 ° Tilt, By the heat storage are frosts largely prevented.
+To the steepest vineyards the world counts Calmont with up to 68 ° Tilt, By storing heat frosts largely prevented.
 There are only slight temperature fluctuations.
-As a rule, there are pleasantly warm summers and only moderately cold winters.
-The soils consist of Muschelkalk and Keuper on the upper reaches of the Moselle, as well as on the middle and lower reaches of the Mosel and in the valleys of Saar and Ruwer from Devonian and Tonschiefer.
-The dark slate occurs in about half of the vineyards.
+There are usually pleasantly warm summers and only moderately cold winters.
+The soils on the upper Moselle run are made of shell limestone and Keuper, and on the middle and lower Moselle runs and in the valleys of Saar and Ruwer made of Devonian and clay slate.
+The dark slate occurs in around half of the vineyards.

-The shale stores the sun's heat during the day and releases it at night, which ensures a mild climate.
-The vines are usually rooted meters deep in the ground or rock.
-Many small winegrowers work the often terraced steep slopes in laborious handwork and deliver their grapes to large wineries.
-Moselle is divided into six areas with 19 major locations and 524 individual locations.
-The 242-kilometer-long Moselweinstraße starts right behind the German-French border in Perl, runs along the river and crosses it several times.
-In the course it touches many famous wine-growing communities and finally ends in Koblenz.
+The shale stores the sun's heat during the day and releases it again at night, which ensures a mild climate.
+The vines are usually rooted deep in the ground or rocks.
+Many small winemakers laboriously process the often terraced steep slopes and deliver their grapes to large wineries.
+Mosel is divided into six areas with 19 large layers and 524 individual layers.
+The 242-kilometer Moselle wine route begins directly behind the German-French border in Perl, runs along the river and crosses it several times.
+In the course it touches many famous winegrowing communities and finally ends in Koblenz.

-The area Bernkastel or Mittelmosel (formerly Untermosel) forms the centerpiece of most vineyards.
-It extends from Briedel in the north upriver to the Moselle metropolis Trier in the south in a length of about 50 kilometers.
+The area Bernkastel or also Middle Moselle (formerly Lower Moselle) forms the centerpiece with most of the vineyards.
+It extends from Briedel in the north upstream to the Moselle metropolis Trier in the south in a length of about 50 kilometers.
 The Moselle flows through the area in ten relatively narrow loops.
-The large area comprises nearly 6,000 hectares of vineyards and is divided into the ten major locations Badstube, Kurfürstlay, Michelsberg, Münzlay, Nacktarsch, Schwarzlay, St. Michael, Probstberg, Römerlay and Vom Heiß Stein.
-Here are the most famous Moselle communities and vineyards.
-Bernkasteler is one of the most famous individual locations in the area and also in Germany Doctor, It belongs to the prestigious Großlage Badstube with (uncommonly) exclusively prime locations.
-For the most part, the deep soils of dark blue weathered Devonian slate with often high stone content, in the community Ürzig there are also Rotliegendes (red sandstone).
-The most famous wine-growing communities with their individual layers:
+The large area covers almost 6,000 hectares of vineyards and is divided into the ten major locations Badstube, Kurfürstlay, Michelsberg, Münzlay, Nacktarsch, Schwarzlay, St. Michael, Probstberg, Römerlay and Vom hot stone.
+The most famous Moselle communities and vineyards are located here.
+Bernkasteler is one of the most famous individual locations in the area and also in Germany Doctor, It belongs to the renowned large-scale Badstube with (unusually) exclusively first-class locations.
+For the most part, the deep soils consist of dark blue weathered Devonian slate with often high stone content, in the community of Ürzig there are also Rotliegendes (red sandstone).
+The most famous winegrowing communities with their individual layers: